 The Supreme Court began by explaining that ERISA welfare plans must be established by written agreement under §1102(a)(1), but the plan sponsors are generally free to adopt, modify, or terminate those plans.
 As such, the plans must be enforced as written and interpreted according to ordinary principles of contract law.
 Although the Sixth Circuit has insisted that the reasoning from Yard-Man and its progeny relied upon principles of contract law, the Supreme Court disagreed.

 First, Yard-Man violates the basic principle of the intent of parties by favoring the retirees regarding vested rights in CBAs.
 In Yard-Man, the Sixth Circuit derived its assessment from assumptions regarding the intent of the employees and not evidence in the record.
 Although intent of the parties can be inferred from industry practice, no evidence supported the court’s inference.

 The Court continued, stating that Yard-Man also ignored general durational clauses in contract law inferring that parties would not leave retiree benefits contingent to future negotiations.
 The Court of Appeals also misapplied the concept of illusory promises.
-The Yard-Man court held that provisions of the welfare plan were illusory because they benefitted some retirees but not all.
+The Yard-Man court held that provisions of the welfare plan were illusory because they benefited some retirees but not all.
 The Court explained that this contradicted the concept of illusory promises.
 If some retirees received a benefit, it constitutes consideration, and is not illusory simply because it is inapplicable to all parties to the contract.